-An increasing number of families in Denmark need Christmas help and an increasing number children grow up without experiencing the joy of giving gifts.
-The two problems, the jewellery company PANDORA, wants to help solve.
+An increasing number of families in Denmark need Christmas help and an increasing number of children grow up without experiencing the joy of giving presents.
+The jewellery company PANDORA wanted to help with these two issues.

 We were tasked with developing a concept that could:

 We developed ‘The PANDORA Christmas Workshop’, which gave:

 To ensure that it was the right children who were offered participation in The PANDORA Christmas Workshop, we established a collaboration with the Danish Red Cross.

 We chose ARoS in Aarhus and at the National Museum in Copenhagen to host the PANDORA Christmas Workshops.
 The children’s companions could enjoy a nice day at the two venues and a joint activity at the cinema facilities, at both locations, that was inclusive for the children, companions, and volunteers.
 In order to focus on the challenges that Christmas may bring, we enlisted actor Lærke Winther as ambassador.
 She participated in the four workshops and was also a spearhead in a major press effort.
 The aim was to raise awareness of the need for Christmas help, the psychology of gift giving and to engage the Danes for the purchase of a special support jewel.
 We created a Christmas gift that associated the PANDORA brand with attractive experiences, also for vulnerable families and children, as well as focused on a growing societal problem.

 Actress and participant Lærke Winther described the workshops as “a wonderful, warm experience”.
 Red Cross volunteers wrote to PANDORA and thanked them for a wonderful day and a father of two boys attending ARoS expressed his gratitude for the event in the P4-news.

 The effort yielded a great result that exceeded the set KPIs: